semosso/100-days-of-code/log.md

 ## Goals

+Off the top of my head and without any basis to set these, here goes:

+1. Five small Python project
+2. One mid Python project
+3. One mid Python project envolving data analysis
+4. Five small front-end projects

+## Daily logs (progress, thoughts)

 **Day 1: December 20, 2018, Thursday**

 **Progress**: During off time at work, did most of the Basic HTML and HTML5 tutorial on freeCodeCamp.